xxx

 Nuvolari started from the last row but after just more than six minutes, the end of lap one, he had passed every car in front of him, leaving behind all his dangerous adversaries, Borzacchini, Chiron, Varzi and Dreyfus, outdistancing them clearly.
 During those first laps Nuvolari drove flat out to gain an advantage while the remaining race was at a slightly reduced pace.
 Williams lost time changing spark plugs when he visited the pits at the end of lap one and two.

 After 100 km Nuvolari led by 41m35s, an average of 144.28 km/h, with a gap of 17 seconds to Borzacchini and Chiron.
 These two were engaged in a fierce battle and were only one second apart.
 They in turn were 45 seconds ahead of Varzi with an eight seconds gap to Lehoux and then the dueling pair of Zehender and Dreyfus a further 25 seconds back.
-The end was made up by Siena, Moll and "Williams" who again had stopped to change spark plugs.
+The end was made up by Siena, Moll and "Williams" who again had stopped changing spark plugs.
 Zehender, then lost ground and had to retire with transmission trouble.
 The young Swiss newcomer Markiewicz in an Alfa Romeo had luckily escaped a serious accident in a corner during practice.
 During the race he drove at the rear of the field, retiring after another harmless crash in one of the corners.

 After 200 km, Nuvolari was still in the lead at 1h22m02s, followed by Borzacchini with a gap of 36s, then Chiron 50s, Varzi 2m11s, Lehoux 2m29s, Dreyfus 3m11s, Siena 3m17s and Moll 3m36s.
 Williams had fallen further behind due to more stops for spark plugs and Sommer was beset with fuel pipe problems.
 On lap 13 Nuvolari set the fastest lap with 6m01s at 148.7 km/h.